Hingol National Park: Flora

 Hingol National Park contains a variety of topographical features and habitats, varying from arid subtropical forest in the north to arid montane in the west.
 Large areas of the park are covered with drift sand and can be classified as coastal semi desert.
 The park includes the estuary of the Hungol River which supports a significant diversity of bird and fish species.

 Some 250 plant species were recorded in the initial surveys including 7 yet undescribed species.
 Many more species are yet to be collected.

 Fauna

 Hingol National Park is known to support at least 35 species of mammals, 65 species of amphibians and reptiles, and 185 species of birds.
 The park forms an excellent habitat to wild Sindh ibex, Baluchistan urial, and Chinkara.
-Ibex is found in all steep mountain ranges and are numerous in the Hinglaj and Rodani Kacho Mountain areas.
+Ibex is found in all steep mountain ranges and is numerous in the Hinglaj and Rodani Kacho Mountain areas.
 The population is estimated over 3000.